Les Liaisons Dangereuses (play)

-Les Liaisons Dangereuses (/fr/) is a 1985 play by Christopher Hampton adapted from the 1782 novel by Pierre Choderlos de Laclos.
+Les Liaisons Dangereuses (/fr/) is a 1985 play by Christopher Hampton adapted from the 1782 novel of the same name by Pierre Choderlos de Laclos.
+The play was first staged by the Royal Shakespeare Company and opened at The Other Place in Stratford-upon-Avon on 24 September 1985 starring Lindsay Duncan, Alan Rickman, Juliet Stevenson, Lesley Manville, and Fiona Shaw.
+It made its Broadway debut in 1987, with Duncan and Rickman reprising their roles.
+The play has since been revived several times on Broadway and the West End.

+The play was adapted into the 1988 film Dangerous Liaisons, directed by Stephen Frears and starring Glenn Close, John Malkovich, and Michelle Pfeiffer.

+Premise

 The plot focuses on the Marquise de Merteuil and the Vicomte de Valmont, rivals who use sex as a weapon of humiliation and degradation, all the while enjoying their cruel games.
 Their targets are the virtuous (and married) Madame de Tourvel and Cécile de Volanges, a young girl who has fallen in love with her music tutor, the Chevalier Danceny.
 In order to gain their trust, Merteuil and Valmont pretend to help the secret lovers so they can use them later in their own treacherous schemes.